ValentinaHotsa/FilmFlicksHub/README.md

 ## Routes

-- Home (/): The Home component serves as the landing page, featuring a curated list of popular movies.
+- `/` - The Home component serves as the landing page, featuring a curated list of popular movies.

-- Movies (/movies): The Movies component allows users to search for movies using keywords.
+- `/movies` - The Movies component allows users to search for movies using keywords.
 It provides a search functionality to explore a wide range of movies based on user preferences.

-- Movie Details (/movies/:movieId): The MovieDetails component displays detailed information about a specific movie identified by :movieId.
+- `/movies/:movieId` - The MovieDetails component displays detailed information about a specific movie identified by :movieId.
 Users can view essential details such as synopsis, ratings, release date, and more.

-- Cast (/movies/:movieId/cast): The Cast component provides information about the cast of a particular movie.
+- `/movies/:movieId/cast` - The Cast component provides information about the cast of a particular movie.
 It is rendered on the MovieDetails page, allowing users to explore the talented individuals behind the film.

-- Reviews (/movies/:movieId/reviews): The Reviews component offers insights into user reviews and ratings for a specific movie.
+- `/movies/:movieId/reviews` - The Reviews component offers insights into user reviews and ratings for a specific movie.
 Like the Cast component, it is rendered on the MovieDetails page, enhancing the user's understanding of the movie's reception.

 ## Backend Integration